astral-fate/ArSL/README.md

 The model achieved a **Best Test Accuracy: 96.83%**.
 The following metrics were used for evaluation:

+## Classification Report
-*   **Classification Report:** Demonstrates precision, recall, and F1-score for each class.
+Demonstrates precision, recall, and F1-score for each class.

 **Table 2: Classification Report**